 The roads that run through the village, follow routes that have existed since medieval times.

 The Fenn Lanes

 The earliest throughfare to pass within what is now the parish of Dadlington, would have been the Roman Fenn Lanes.
-The Romans advanced into this area in about 40 AD.
+The Romans advanced into this area following their third invasion of Britain in 43 AD.
 Two major Roman roads lie not far away: Watling Street linked Londinium, Roman London, to Deva, modern day Chester, taking a route that the A5 currently follows; the Fosse Way went from Isca (Exeter) to Lindum (Lincoln).
 This was border territory and Mancetter, just outside Atherstone, has the remains of a Roman fort.

 The Romans had established a settlement where the Fosse Way crosses the River Soar, in Leicester (Ratae) and most likely for military reasons, they decided to build a road linking Leicester to Mancetter.
 The line of this road is very clear in places, passing through Fenny Dayton and continuing onwards in a fairly straight line until it enters the parish of Dadlington.
 Whilst the current road then swings off left to Sutton Cheyney, the original would have continued directly to Peckleton, and onwards to Leicester Forest West.
 From here, there is uncertainty about its exact route, although the final approach into Leicester is along what is now called King Richard’s Road.